Embracing and adapting to a changing landscape is not easy unless you know the rules to play by.

 - Deconstruct and modularize.
 Forget the linear way of imparting content.
 Remember, your learners are looking for just-in-time solutions.
 You need to give workers bite-sized modules frequently, to fit into their work day more easily.

 Yes, you read right.
 Today’s workplace learning must go the Netflix way too.
-Or take cues from how Amazon engages audiences.
+Or take cues from how Amazon or even Spotify engages audiences.

 Here’s where Netflix and Amazon step into the picture.

 Millennial learners are digitally savvy and have grown up with the Internet.
 They are accustomed to having choices.
-They are (virtually) social individuals who rely on “influencer” opinions and recommendation from their connections to make choices.
+They are (virtually) social individuals who rely on “influencer” opinions and recommendations from their connections to make choices.
 Netflix and Amazon feed these needs of the Millennial by letting them order movies or buy products by providing information personalized recommendations, user ratings, and reviews.
 These online giants make information easily accessible so that potential buyers can make empowered decisions.
-As instructional designers, you should also strive to make content so readily accessible.
+As instructional designers, you should also strive to make content so readily accessible, from anywhere, anytime.

 Here are some ideas on how you can deliver learning following Netflix and Amazon’s strategies:

 - Choices and flexibility; that's the key.
-Modern learners detest being told what to learn and how to go about it.
+Modern learners don't like being told what to learn and how to go about it.
 They want choices and crave flexibility.
 Empower learners by letting them choose what they want to learn, when, and how.
 Give them the autonomy they seek to design their learning journeys.
+Also read: Flexible Learning: The Need Of The Hour

 - Create an environment where learning can happen organically.
 For instance, whet audience interest by letting learners rate and review courses on a social platform, or create more opportunities for co-workers to collaborate and learn from one another.
 At Facebook, much of the learning is driven by employees and imparted by peers.